Cheryl A. Giles

 Profile

-Cheryl A. Giles is the Francis Greenwood Peabody Senior Lecturer on Pastoral Care and Counseling and a licensed clinical psychologist.
-She teaches courses on spiritual care, trauma, and contemplative care of the dying.
+Cheryl A. Giles is the Francis Greenwood Peabody Senior Lecturer on Pastoral Care and Counseling Emerita and former core faculty for the Buddhist Ministry Initiative.
+She joined the faculty in 1997 and taught courses on spiritual care, trauma, and contemplative care of the dying.

 Selected publications